Noise, Democracy and Seclusion -- Why Consideration is Underrated

 It's inevitable that in densely populated areas, people with diverse personalities will be close neighbors.
 Extroverts will seek connection, while introverts and sensitive individuals may crave peace and quiet.
 In cities, some will be quick to be combined in its nightlife, while others find it a hindrance that disrupts their well-being.

-What many often neglect or disregarded is the impact of noise, on those who don't share in its pleasure.
+What many often neglect or disregard is the impact of noise, on those who don't share in its pleasure.
 Hedonistic noise – booming parties with their loud music gatherings – is, in essence, an auditory face-heel turn.
 In this case it's when something that's intended to do good, brings harm, especially when the one experiencing its harmful implications, becomes antagonistic against those who triggered the music or loud noise.

 While it brings joy to some, it can inflict misery on others who are forced to endure it.
 Just because the law permits it during certain hours doesn't erase the ethical implications it can have on those it torments -- and on you, should the tormented have the guts to meddle with you.
-As such, both on the short and long term, making such noise is, at its core, prioritizing our own pleasure at the expense of the comfort and well-being of the few.
+As such, both in the short and long term, making such noise is, at its core, prioritizing our own pleasure at the expense of the comfort and well-being of the few.

 Especially those who suffer from misophonia.